Oracle16/Google-Drive-Autoplay/README.md

 # Google Drive Autoplay
-This plugin makes it possible for Google Drive to automatically play a series of music and/or video files.
+This plugin makes it possible for Google Drive to automatically play a series of music and video files.
 This repository always contains the latest version, the Chrome and Firefox extension updates may be delayed by submission reviews.

 ## Installing